neeschal00/django-advertools/README.md

 # django-advertools

-Advertools wrapper written in django
+A wrapper for the advertools library to show different functionalities in django